 The consolidated financial statements include the accounts of HEICO Corporation and its subsidiaries, all of which are wholly-owned except for HEICO Aerospace, which is 20%-owned by Lufthansa Technik AG, the technical services subsidiary of Lufthansa German Airlines.
-In addition, HEICO Aerospace consolidates a 72%-owned subsidiary, two 80%-owned subsidiaries, and a joint venture formed in March 2001, which is 16%-owned by American Airlines' parent company, AMR Corporation.
-Also, HEICO Electronic consolidates three subsidiaries, which are 80%, 89.9% and 82.5% owned, respectively.
-(See Note 2, Acquisitions.)
+In addition, HEICO Aerospace consolidates three subsidiaries which are 72%, 80%, and 82.3% owned, respectively, and a joint venture formed in March 2001, which is 16% owned by American Airlines' parent company, AMR Corporation.
+Also, HEICO Electronic consolidates three subsidiaries, which are 80%, 93.3% and 82.5% owned, respectively (see Note 12, Redeemable Noncontrolling Interests).
 All significant intercompany balances and transactions are eliminated.
-The consolidated financial statements reflect management's evaluation of subsequent events through December 23, 2009, the date of issuance of this Annual Report on Form 10-K.